qiime2/paper2/sphinx_docs/index.rst

 One of the first steps in a typical microbiome analysis pipeline is to evaluate the sampling depth of our samples to determine whether sufficient surveying effort has been achieved.
-Sampling depth will naturally differ between samples, because the sequence counts generated by current sequencing instruments are not evenly distributed among samples nor correlated with sample biomass, and therefore, to avoid bias, must be normalized prior to analysis (e.g., diversity estimates as described below).
+Sampling depth will naturally differ between samples, because the number of sequences generated by current sequencing instruments are not evenly distributed among samples nor correlated with sample biomass, and therefore, to avoid bias, must be normalized prior to analysis (e.g., diversity estimates as described below).
 The methods used for normalization are an active